The Supreme Court will not fast-track the request to review Trump's immunity

 A decision by the nation's highest court could determine Trump's legal and political fate as the frontrunner for the GOP presidential nomination next year and set new precedent about the scope of presidential power.
 Trump's federal election interference trial in Washington, D.C., originally set for March, is on hold while the appeal proceeds.

 The Supreme Court is the latest legal front for Trump, who is fighting 91 criminal charges across four different jurisdictions.
-Trump is trying to delay each of these trials until after the election, but they loom over the election season and any courtroom proceedings will likely dominate the campaign.
+Trump is trying to delay each of these trials until after the election, but any courtroom proceedings will likely dominate the campaign.

 The court announced its decision after special counsel Jack Smith urged it to move quickly, citing issues of "exceptional national importance" in his Dec.
 11 petition.
 Smith pointed out that the high court took just two months to hear and decide another landmark case about whether then-President Richard Nixon needed to turn over Watergate tapes back in 1974.